seonghwanchoi0203/Garbage-Collector/README.md

-**Enter the developer python environment** make sure your python3.6 is named as python3
+**Enter the developer python environment**

+-Make sure your python3.6 is named as python3

 ```sh
 $ source develop.sh
 ```